craigselbyio/WhereToEat/README.md

 ### Create Serverless Function

+Twilio Functions provides an awesome serverless environment, enabling developers to quickly and easily create event-driven Twilio applications, without having to worry about maintaining or scaling the infrastructure.

-In your console go to Functions > Create Service > Choose a Name > Add + </br>
+1. In your console go to Functions > Create Service > Name your Service > Add + > Add Function > Name your Function <br>

-functions / WhereToEat.js is the code for this serverless function
+2. Copy the code in functions / WhereToEat.js for this serverless function

 > You can also deploy your local project with the [Serverless Toolkit](https://www.twilio.com/docs/labs/serverless-toolkit/deploying)

+## Add axios Dependency

+I'm using axios to make the HTTP request to Yelp

+1. In the functions editor, Go to Settings > Dependencies

+2. Under "Import npm modules into your application", Enter the name axios & version 0.21.1 > Add

 ## Environment Variables

-After creating your serverless function go to Settings > Environment Variables
+After creating your serverless function, in the functions editor, Go to Settings > Environment Variables

 1. Add Key YELP_API_KEY : Value is your Yelp API key